Most LinkedIn posts do not fail because the idea is bad. They fail because the first line is weak.

 Then I changed one thing.

-I stopped asking AI for full text.
+I stopped asking AI for full posts.

-I started asking for ideas.
+I started asking for ideas, hooks, and angles.

 Step 4: Add Personal Experience